darylrowland/react-native-remote-push/README.md

 # react-native-remote-push
-Manager that allows you to:
+React Native module that allows you to:
  1. Request push notification permissions
  2. Get the device token back from the request
  3. Subscribe to remote push notifications